 Dominant Social Theme: The best of us are superhuman.

-Free-Market Analysis: We were surprised to see that the sister of Kate Middleton (married to the future King of England and now Duchess of Cambridge) is getting her own royal treatment.
+Free-Market Analysis: We were surprised to see that the sister of Kate Middleton (who is married to the future King of England and is now Duchess of Cambridge) is getting her own royal treatment.
 Pippa Middleton, who attracted a great deal of attention at the recent Royal Wedding for her slim and curvaceous figure, is to be featured as a cartoon character promoting the PlayStation game inFAMOUS2.